Horst Köhler: Head of the International Monetary Fund, 2000–2004

-9th President of Germany, 2004–2010
+9th president of Germany, 2004–2010

-On 4 March 2004, Köhler resigned his post with the IMF after being nominated by Germany's conservative and liberal opposition parties as their presidential candidate.
-As these parties controlled a majority of votes in the Bundesversammlung (an electoral college consisting of the membership of the Bundestag and an equal number of delegates appointed by the legislatures of each state), the result of the vote amounted to essentially a foregone conclusion, but was closer than expected.
-Köhler defeated Gesine Schwan on the first ballot by 604 votes to 580; 20 votes were cast for minor candidates, while one elector was absent because of a heart attack.
+On 4 March 2004, Köhler resigned his post with the IMF after being nominated by Germany's conservative and liberal opposition parties (CDU/CSU and FDP) as their presidential candidate.
+As these parties controlled a majority of votes in the Bundesversammlung ("Federal Assembly": an electoral college consisting of the membership of the Bundestag and an equal number of delegates appointed by the legislatures of each state), the result of the vote amounted to essentially a foregone conclusion, but was closer than expected.
+Köhler defeated Gesine Schwan on the first ballot by 604 votes to 580; 20 votes were cast for minor candidates.
 Köhler succeeded Johannes Rau as president on 1 July 2004, for a five-year term.
 Germany's presidency is a largely ceremonial office, but is also invested with considerable moral authority.
 From 2004 until early 2006, Charlottenburg Palace was the seat of the President of Germany, whilst Schloss Bellevue was being renovated.

 Upon his election, Köhler, a conservative German patriot, said that "Patriotism and being cosmopolitan are not opposites."
 Die Welt wrote, "He appeared an enlightened patriot who genuinely loves his country and is not afraid to say so".
 Presenting his visions for Germany, Köhler also said that "Germany should become a land of ideas", and emphasized the importance of globalization, and that Germany would have to compete for its place in the 21st century.
 Domestically, President Köhler became concerned with the question of how to preserve and create jobs in an internationally competitive environment.

 During his presidency, Köhler gained a reputation for regularly voicing his opinion on foreign policy matters.
 He called for "globalization with a human face" and became a strong advocate of poverty eradication.
-Already in his inaugural speech, Köhler set his focus on a "fair partnership with Africa" which he described as a question of European self-respect:
+In his inaugural speech, Köhler had set his focus on a "fair partnership with Africa" which he described as a question of European self-respect:

 Throughout his six years as president, Köhler "worked hard to put Africa on the top of Germany's political agenda", according to Deutsche Welle.
 One of his trademark projects was the Partnership with Africa initiative, which brought together heads of state, entrepreneurs, intellectuals and students from Africa and Europe to create a "dialogue of equals".
 Through unapologetic criticism of both Europe's negligence of the African continent and of sensitive issues in African politics, including corruption, Köhler gained wide popularity across Africa.